;

 However, there have been some other negative side effects associated with the use of apple cider vinegar.

-Long-term use of ACV could shift the body’s acid-base balance.
 Another potential issue with large doses of apple cider vinegar is nausea.

-Drinking eight ounces of ACV for six years resulted in hospitalization for low potassium and weakened bones.
-Apple cider vinegar also caused skin and throat irritation.
+Drinking eight ounces of apple cider vinegar for six years resulted in hospitalization for low potassium and weakened bones.

-Apple cider vinegar allergies are also something to consider.
 They are not common but some people can have an intolerance to the salicylates, histamine, sulfites, and acetic acid found in vinegar.

 Signs of vinegar intolerance are similar to other allergy symptoms.
-They include
+They include;

 • Diarrhea